-Our educational facilities cater for pupils from 5-18 years and the pupils who come to Arbour House School have a range of complex needs, including SLD, MLD, ASD, ADHD and related difficulties.
-We have a tailored and flexible approach, and aim to ensure that pupils’ educational provision is as individualised and creative as possible to best meet their needs.
+Our educational facilities cater for pupils from 5-16 years and the students who come to Arbour House School have a range of complex needs, including SLD, MLD, ASD, ADHD and related difficulties.
+We have a tailored and flexible approach and aim to ensure that pupils’ educational provision is as individualised and creative as possible to best meet their needs.

 Find out more about Arbour House School by accessing the links on the left of this page